Lots of fun stuff is happening at PleasePrEPMe!

 June Week 2, 2018

 Shouting out (because they deserve SO much love) our great info sheets this week!
-Created in partnership with Project Inform, our primers on Post-Exposure Prophylaxis (PEP) and Breakthrough HIV Infections while on PrEP.
+Created in partnership with Project Inform, our primers on Post-Exposure Prophylaxis (PEP) and Breakthrough HIV Infections while on PrEP (no longer active).
 Informative yet brief - check them out!

 June Week 1, 2018